sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 ### Suspect #2: Order dependency

-Order dependent tests are those that can pass or fail depending on which tests ran before them.
+**Definition**: Order dependent tests are those that can pass or fail depending on which tests ran before them.

 Usually, this is caused by some sort of state leaking between tests - so when the state another test creates is present (or not present) it can cause the flaky test to fail.

+#### Sources of shared state

-Order dependency can sneak into your test suite in several different ways, including:
+Shared state can sneak into your test suite in several different ways, including:
   * database state
   * global and class variables in your app
   * browser state, for system & feature tests that use a browser.